lji0126/Persuasion-Comments-Evaluation/README.md

 3.1 Dataset for persuasion comments evaluation

-        Our dataset used for persuasion comments evaluation is the same as Tan et al. (2016)[1].
         The whole dataset consists of 3,456 training instances and 807 testing instances, where each instance includes an original post with one positive and one negative reply respectively.
 We randomly select 10% of the training instances to form the development set.

 3.2 Annotated dataset for interactive argument pair extraction